One of the more common visual challenges that shooters have is cross-eye-dominance…where their dominant eye is different than their favored hand.

 Scapegoat

-As an example, problems that are caused by eye alignment issues are oftentimes blamed on cross-dominance. (another issue we fix fast with the Ox String)
+As an example, problems that are caused by eye alignment issues are oftentimes blamed on cross-dominance.

 Same with eye coordination issues.
 Whether it’s tracking a moving target, visually fixating on a target while moving, or shifting focus from one target to another, we want our eyes to start and stop at the same time and on the same target.
 When people have challenges with this, they often blame it on eye dominance.